1) Who is responsible for your personal data and whom can you contact?

-- Pictet Group entities to which we belong or third-party Processors that process personal data on our behalf and/or to which we outsource certain tasks of ours (outsourcing);
+- Pictet Group entities or third-party Processors that process personal data on our behalf and/or to which we outsource certain tasks of ours (outsourcing);

 - auditors or legal advisors.

-8) Are personal data transferred outside of our jurisdiction of incorporation?
+8) Are personal data transferred outside our jurisdiction of incorporation?

-In relation to our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereinafter “International Transfer”) (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g., a contract with you or with third parties in your interest, (ii) when the communication is necessary to safeguard an overriding public interest, or (iii) in exceptional cases duly foreseen by applicable laws (e.g., disclosures of certain trades made on an exchange to international trade registers).
+In the course of our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereafter “International Transfer”): (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g. a contract with you or with third parties in your interest; (ii) when the communication is necessary to safeguard an overriding public interest; or (iii) in exceptional cases duly foreseen by applicable laws (e.g. disclosures of certain trades made on an exchange to international trade registers).

 9) What are your rights in connection with data protection?